 - do not get drunk, especially in front of your children

 - sometimes decline the offer of alcohol.
 This is a great one and can involve just quietly putting your hand over the top of a glass at a family ‘get-together’ or the like and saying “I’m not drinking tonight.”
-Don’t try to make it a grand gesture (“Look at me, look at what I’m doing!”) – it needs to come naturally and not look like you’re making a supreme sacrifice (you’re not curing cancer!).
-But when your child sees this refusal of a drink in a social situation (and let’s make it clear, it does not count if you’re the designated driver’!) they get the message that you don’t always need alcohol to socialize – so simple, yet so powerful!
+Don’t try to make it a grand gesture – it needs to come naturally and not look like you’re making a supreme sacrifice (you’re not curing cancer!).
+But when your child sees you refuse a drink in a social situation they get the message that you don’t always need alcohol to socialize – so simple, yet so powerful

-- organise events with family or friends where alcohol is not available.
-This is a great one, particularly for parents of younger children, but it needs to be said it can be difficult to do, with many parents telling me that if they say ‘no alcohol’, people often refuse to attend!
+- organize events with family or friends where alcohol is not available.
+This is a great for parents of younger children, but it needs to be said it can be difficult to do, with many parents telling me that if they say ‘no alcohol’, people don’t attend!
 Scary but true!

 - never drink and drive

-- do not portray alcohol as a good way to deal with stress.
-This can be the most difficult one for many parents to try to do but it is so important.
-The one thing that almost all parents want is that if their child is going to drink alcohol, that they do it for the ‘right’ reasons.
+- don’t portray alcohol as a way to deal with stress.
+If they’re going to drink alcohol, you want them to do it for the ‘right’ reasons.
 Drinking to ‘cope’ or de-stress is not healthy.
 Flopping down in front of the TV on a Friday night after a big week and saying “I need a glass of wine” is not good modelling.
 Of course, sometimes it’s just going to happen – you’re not perfect – but if you can avoid it, that’s great.
-At the same time, try to use healthy ways to cope with stress without alcohol, e.g., exercise, listening to music, or talking things over
+Try to model healthy ways to cope with stress without alcohol, e.g., exercise, listening to music, or talking things over

-Remember, as already said, you are your child’s first and most important teacher.
+Remember, you’re your child’s first and most important teacher.
 They learn from watching you and others around them from a very early age.
-You’re not going to get it right all of the time but doing a couple of simple things can really lay down some great foundations for the future …
+You’re not going to get it right all of the time but doing a couple of simple things can really lay down some great foundations for the future.

 Mahedy, L., Hammerton, G., Teyhan, A., Edwards, A.C., Kendler, K.S., Moore, S.C., Hickman, M., Macleod, J., & Heron, J. (2017).
 Parental alcohol use and risk of behavioral and emotional problems in offspring.
 PLoS ONE 12(6): e0178862.